課程

 詳細を見る MIMA Search

 Students are welcome to this class where we will learn about and discuss issues surrounding global society and language.
-Sociolinguistics analyzes the many and diverse ways in which language and society entwine.
-It studies how language affects, and is affected by, issues such as identity, gender, ethnicity, education, class, sexuality, power, and culture.
-These are all areas in which students and instructors will have had experiences and this course aims for us to be able to share these experiences, as well as our thoughts and opinions on these topics.
-A multiplicity of languages and the socio cultural and socio historical backgrounds behind those language users will influence policy making as we try to achieve the goals set out by the 17 SDGs.
-Therefore, it is vital for us to have a good understanding of the role of language in society and how an understanding of it can aid us in achieving our global development objectives.
-An example of this is language diversity, particularly in an age of vulnerable populations across the globe.
-Understanding the linguistic diversity of these populations can help us make decisions in a linguistically plural manner that is inclusive.
+Sociolinguistics explores how language and society are connected.
+It looks at how language shapes, and is shaped by, factors like identity, gender, ethnicity, education, class, sexuality, power, and culture.
+These are topics that both students and teachers have real-life experience with.
+In this course, we will share our experiences, thoughts, and opinions on them.
+Different languages and the social and historical backgrounds of the people who speak them affect how policies are made, especially as we work toward the 17 Sustainable Development Goals (SDGs).
+Because of this, it is very important to understand the role language plays in society—and how this understanding can help us reach our global development targets.
+For example, recognizing language diversity is crucial at a time when many populations around the world are vulnerable.
+Understanding their varied linguistic needs allows us to create inclusive policies that respect multiple languages and benefit everyone.
 By the conclusion of this course, it is hoped that you will have obtained knowledge of sociolinguistics and the role language plays in sectors relevant to global society through readings and class discussions.
 You will have ample opportunity to share your thoughts and opinions on these issues as we gain a collective understanding of how language will enable us to work towards the SDGs and navigate obstacles along the way.

 時間割コードを開く